Robby955/rank-three-mcg-finiteness/README.md

 needed to evaluate it.
 General-rank work and exploratory notes are outside its scope.

-AI tools assisted with drafting, symbolic exploration, deterministic checks, and checking successive drafts for missing cases and mismatched hypotheses.
+AI tools (GPT 5.6 Pro and use of OpenAI Codex Sol model) assisted with drafting, symbolic exploration, deterministic checks, and checking successive drafts for missing cases and mismatched hypotheses.
-Robert Sneiderman is responsible for the manuscript and any errors.
+Rob Sneiderman orchestrated the AI and is responsible for any errors.
 Further details are recorded in [DEVELOPMENT.md](DEVELOPMENT.md).